iannyFARUE/iannyFARUE/README.md

 - 👋 Hi, I’m @iannyFARUE
-- 👀 I’m interested in Java, Javascript(React and Angular) and python
+- 👀 I’m interested in Java, Javascript(React and Angular), php/laravel and python
 - 🌱 I’m currently learning Web3 and Machine Learning
 - 💞️ I’m looking to collaborate on web3 and Machine Learning
 - 📫 Reach me on my email iannyfarai@gmail.com or on twiter @ian_farai